Atari4800/gpu-scraper/README.md

 # GPU Hunter
 ## Overview
 GPU Hunter is a Linux app designed to help a user keep track of a store's stock of GPU products and will notify the user when the wanted item is in stock and available to purchase.
+Users can use the GUI to add a product to the list of items to seach for via its store link from BestBuy, Newegg, or B&H.

 -----

 ## How to install
-*Linux*:
+*Linux*:  Note this project will **ONLY** operate on Linux.
 1. Clone this repo with `git clone https://github.com/Atari4800/gpu-scraper.git`
+2. Set Firefox to default browser
-2. Make sure `build.sh` is executable: if not, run `chmod +x build.sh`
+3. Make sure `build.sh` is executable: if not, run `chmod +x build.sh`
-2. Run `sudo ./build.sh` (sudo is needed to install dependancies properly)
+4. Run `sudo ./build.sh` (sudo is needed to install dependancies properly)

 -----------

 ## How to use
-*Linux*:
 After building:
-1. Run `python3 scheduler.py`to start an instance of GPU Hunter
+1. Run `python3 interface.py`to start an instance of GPU Hunter
 2. Use the command `crontab -l` to check if the cronjob is currently running.
 4. Use the command `crontab -r` to stop the cron job.
+5. Use `python3 -m pytest -vv` to run test suite

+*To add item*
+- Open interface
+- click Add new query
+- paste link from BestBuy, Newegg, or B&H
+- OPTIONAL: add product name and MSRP
+- Click Add
+A confirmation window should appear if item was added successfully

+*To delete item*
+- Click Delete next to product

+*To search for all products once*
+- Click Search Now!

+*To set up background job*
+- Click Set up Schedule
+- Enter number of minutes to search by
+- Clock Ok

+*To exit*
+- Click red X in the top right of interface

 ---------